Documentation Index

 Private structures

-The following screenshot shows an example where two private structures (Waypoint and Leg) are defined for the context of the same 'API' instance:
+The following example shows two private structures (Waypoint and Leg) defined within the same API instance:

-• The 'Private structure' with Alias Waypoint defines a waypoint for an air connection.
+• The private structure Waypoint defines a waypoint along an air connection.

-• The location property expects a text value (String) identifying the waypoint.
+• The location field expects a String value identifying the waypoint.

-Within workflow configurations for an endpoint or a tool of the parent 'API' definition, a Check client object structure rule or the Check client object structure (Resolver) might be used with a reference to one of these structures to validate input values.
+In the workflow for an endpoint or tool, you can use the Check client object structure rule or the Check client object structure (Resolver) to validate input data against a private structure.

-NOTE In this example, the 'Private structure' Waypoint is only referenced as a Client object structure for the 'Client object' instance to be created, to populate the dropdown for the Property choice as a target for assigning values.
-This does not enforce a type check for assigned values (here: ICAO) involving the String values validator (Client object structure) defined for the locationType property.
-However, a Check client object structure (Resolver) chained below would enforce a type check.
+NOTE In this example, Waypoint is referenced only as a client object structure to populate the Property dropdown for value assignment.
+The String values validator (Client object structure) for locationType is not enforced here.
+A chained Check client object structure (Resolver) would handle that check.

 Private subroutines